-- Send the project's PNF, PIF, and Functional Design Report (FDR) to Ali Kleyman, TIP Manager, at akleyman@ctps.org or, by US mail, Central Transportation Planning Staff, State Transportation Building, 10 Park Plaza, Boston, MA 02116.

-- 2. If you do not have an up-to-date PNF, PIF, and/or FDR, please supply the following updated data and information to help us understand existing conditions and planned improvements in the project area:
+- 1. Send the project's PNF, PIF, and Functional Design Report (FDR) to Ali Kleyman, TIP Manager, at akleyman@ctps.org or, by US mail, Central Transportation Planning Staff, State Transportation Building, 10 Park Plaza, Boston, MA 02116. - 2.
+If you do not have an up-to-date PNF, PIF, and/or FDR, please supply the following updated data and information to help us understand existing conditions and planned improvements in the project area: - Project length - Average daily traffic volumes - Existing pedestrian facilities in the project area - Existing bicycle facilities in the project area - Information about if/how the roadway is deficient for truck traffic - Existing condition or International Roughness Index (IRI) rating of pavement in the project area - Existing signal condition and any planned improvements

-- Current cost estimate

-- o Project length

-- Average daily traffic volumes

-- Existing pedestrian facilities in the project area - Existing bicycle facilities in the project area - Information about if/how the roadway is deficient for truck traffic - Existing condition or International Roughness Index (IRI) rating of pavement in the project area - o Existing signal condition and any planned improvements - Land uses and businesses or community buildings (including police, fire, hospitals) within one-quarter mile of the project roadway - Existing sidewalk condition and any planned improvements including, but not limited to, additions or improvements to the sidewalk width, curbs, curb ramps, pedestrian-detectable tactile warning strips, connectivity, or surface condition - Operational analysis of the project roadway and/or intersection(s) including the Highway Capacity Manual data sheets - 3.
-As fully as possible, please answer the questions starting on the following page.
-Note: Not all of the questions will apply to your project, please include answers to those that do.
+- Land uses and businesses or community buildings (including police, fire, hospitals) within one-quarter mile of the project roadway - Existing sidewalk condition and any planned improvements including, but not limited to, additions or improvements to the sidewalk width, curbs, curb ramps, pedestrian-detectable tactile warning strips, connectivity, or surface condition - Operational analysis of the project roadway and/or intersection(s) including the Highway Capacity Manual data sheets - 3.
+As fully as possible, please answer the questions below.